damonkern-Ux/OpenCore-Install-Guide/ktext.md

 * [AirportItlwm](https://github.com/OpenIntelWireless/itlwm/releases)
   * Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration
   * Requires macOS 10.13 or newer and requires Apple's Secure Boot to function correctly
+  * Currently does not work on Sequoia and Later.
 * [Itlwm](https://github.com/OpenIntelWireless/itlwm/releases)
   * Alternative to AirportItlwm for systems where Apple's Secure Boot cannot be enabled
   * Requires [Heliport](https://github.com/OpenIntelWireless/HeliPort/releases)